Israel–United States relations: Eisenhower administration (1953–1961)

 During these years of austerity, the United States provided Israel moderate amounts of economic aid, mostly as loans for basic foodstuffs; a far greater share of state income derived from German war reparations (86% of Israeli GDP in 1956) which were used for domestic development.

 France became Israel's main arms supplier at this time and provided Israel with advanced military equipment and technology.
 This support was seen by Israel to counter the perceived threat from Egypt under President Gamal Abdel Nasser with respect to the "Czech arms deal" of September 1955.
-During the 1956 Suez Crisis, the Israeli Defense Forces invaded Egypt and were soon followed by French and British forces.
+During the 1956 Suez Crisis, the Israel Defense Forces invaded Egypt and were soon followed by French and British forces.
 For differing reasons, France, Israel and Britain signed a secret agreement to topple Nasser by regaining control of the Suez Canal, following its nationalization, and to occupy parts of western Sinai assuring free passage of shipping (for Israel) in the Gulf of Aqaba.
 In response, the U.S., with support from the Soviet Union at the UN intervened on behalf of Egypt to force a withdrawal.
 Afterward, Nasser expressed a desire to establish closer relations with the United States.
 Eager to increase its influence in the region, and prevent Nasser from going over to the Soviet Bloc, U.S. policy was to remain neutral and not become too closely allied with Israel.
 At this time, the only assistance the U.S. provided Israel was food aid.
 In the early 1960s, the U.S. would begin to sell advanced, but defensive, weapons to Israel, Egypt, and Jordan, including Hawk anti-aircraft missiles.